Survey fielded to 292,251 US physicians Medscape's Infectious Disease Physician Lifestyle Report 2012

 were made by non-US companies: Toyota, Nissan, and Honda, with Ford coming

-.[17]
+in fourth.[17]
 Infectious disease specialists who answered the

 Medscape survey also listed foreign-made cars as their top choices: Honda